json-hc/json-hc-specification/gameserver-json-example.md

 * Author: [DracoBlue](http://dracoblue.net)
 * Status: I am working on this.
 No final version, yet!

-Let's say we own a game hosting service, and want to start, stop, backup game servers.
+Let's say we own a game hosting service, and want to start and stop game servers.
 Additionally it should be possible to set server name of the server.

 ## Client GUI Use-Cases